dmx-systems/dmx-documentation/docs/install.rst

 Stop DMX
 ========

-To stop DMX, press CTRL + C in the terminal window.
+To stop DMX, type `stop 0` into the terminal window and press ENTER.
+DMX is shut down.

 Remove DMX
 ==========